-Morse Micro is a Sydney based fabless semiconductor startup developing Wi-Fi HaLow chips for the Internet of Things (IoT) market which are 5x smaller & cheaper, 10x longer range and 200x lower power than conventional Wi-Fi chips.
+Morse Micro is a fabless semiconductor startup developing Wi-Fi HaLow chips for the Internet of Things (IoT) market which are 5x smaller & cheaper, 10x longer range and 200x lower power than conventional Wi-Fi chips.

 Morse Micro's mission is to enable the multi-billion device IoT market with its low power Wi-Fi HaLow chips.

 Morse Micro's Wi-Fi technology is designed for any IoT vendor looking to incorporate a robust, long range, ultra-low power wireless solution.
 Wi-Fi HaLow technology covers 100 times the area, and 1000 times the volume of conventional Wi-Fi.
-A single AP can service cavernous warehouses with thousands of low-power trackers and security devices.

 Morse Micro's portfolio includes the industry’s smallest, fastest and lowest power Wi-Fi HaLow compliant SoCs and modules.
 It's chip supports high bandwidths and very large networks: over 8,000 devices can be connected to a single access point, with data rates of many megabits-per-second.

 Morse Micro launched The IEEE 802.11ah, a new purpose-built SoCs for Wi-Fi HaLow connectivity that redefines IoT connectivity with fastest 8MHz channel throughput, lowest power consumption and smallest size.